In the U.S. getting away for the weekend is considered a vacation, but it can be hard to maximize your weekend trip when you only have a few days.

 2. Stay in different parts of the city

 Each area of a city brings a different vibe and different things to see and do so where you decide to stay can play a huge role in your overall experience.

 During my trip to Chicago, I stayed in Pilsen for one night and stayed in Downtown Chicago close to Grant Park the rest of my trip.
 It really opened my eyes to how much different areas of a city has to offer.

 By staying in different parts of the city you have the possibility of saving some money on your accommodations.
-If you travel to a poppin’ city then lodging in the center of the action can be expensive, so instead you can split your time by staying for in the city for two nights and spending the rest of your time outside the city center where it would be more affordable.
+If you travel to a popular city then lodging in the center of the action will be expensive, so instead you can split your time by staying for in the city for two nights and spending the rest of your time outside the city center where it would be more affordable.